 We offer respite for families and meaningful daytrips for our clients.
 Our daytrips provide an opportunity for socialization that many people with dementia are missing.
 We help to build friendships and connect families.
 We encourage families to share their experiences, challenges, and caregiving tips with each other.
 And we provide safe and well designed, full day outings for people in the early stages of dementia, many of whom have recently lost their job and their driver’s license, and are feeling isolated, depressed and in need of a day out with friends to help them cope.

-We are closing in on our 5th anniversary, we are experienced and passionate caregivers, and we are aware of the unique situations our families face.
+We are in our 6th year of business, we are experienced and passionate caregivers, and we are aware of the unique situations our families face.

 There is one challenge in particular which confronts many of them: